Mathias Middelberg: Political career

 Middelberg first became a member of the Bundestag in the 2009 German federal election.
 He was a member of the Finance Committee before joining the Committee for Home Affairs from 2018 until 2021.
 He has since been serving as his parliamentary group's spokesperson on home affairs.

 In the negotiations to form a coalition government under the leadership of Chancellor Angela Merkel following the 2017 federal elections, Middelberg was part of the working group on economic policy, led Thomas Strobl, Alexander Dobrindt and Brigitte Zypries.

 In 2021 elections, he lost his constituency to Manuel Gava of the SPD, but was re-elected on the state list.
-Since then Middelberg has been serving as one his parliamentary group's deputy chairs, under the leadership of chair Ralph Brinkhaus.
-In this capacity, he oversees the group’s legislative activities on financial policy.
+Since then Middelberg has been serving as one his parliamentary group's deputy chairs, under the leadership of successive chairs Ralph Brinkhaus (2021–2022) and Friedrich Merz (2022–present).
+In this capacity, he oversees the group's legislative activities on financial policy.

-On behalf of his parliamentary group, Middelberg led negotiations with cabinet members Christian Lindner, Christine Lambrecht and Annalena Baerbock in May 2022 on securing a two-thirds majority in parliament needed to change Germany’s constitution to allow for a credit-based special defense fund of 100 billion euros ($107.35 billion) proposed after Russia's invasion of Ukraine.
+On behalf of his parliamentary group, Middelberg led negotiations with cabinet members Christian Lindner, Christine Lambrecht and Annalena Baerbock in May 2022 on securing a two-thirds majority in parliament needed to change Germany's constitution to allow for a credit-based special defense fund of 100 billion euros ($107.35 billion) proposed after Russia's invasion of Ukraine.